Denis Kalinin: Early life and murders

 Denis Kalinin was born in Pskov in 1980.
 Unemployed at age 24, he supported himself through minor thefts, wasting it mostly on slot machines, alcohol and drugs.
 At some point, he decided to kill pensioners during the robberies.

-He committed his first murder in his hometown of Pskov, on September 20th, killing a 93-year-old woman, before moving to Rostov-on-Don.
+He committed his first murder in his hometown of Pskov, on 20 September, killing a 93-year-old woman, before moving to Rostov-on-Don.
 Kalinin got a job as a salesman to commit his crimes, choosing lonely elderly people as victims, as their children and grandchildren often lived far away.
 He managed to sell a wide variety of electrical household appliances to the pensioners, which, for the most part, were unnecessary.
 To the first victim, he sold an electric kettle for 1,500 rubles, and to another man, who was almost 100 years old, he gave an electric massager.

-Kalinin, on the other hand, easily managed to gain trust of the naive pensioners.
-Moreover, it was rather important for him to communicate with them, as they willingly gave the young man money for the unnecessary house appliaces.
+Kalinin, on the other hand, easily managed to gain the trust of the naive pensioners.
+Moreover, it was rather important for him to communicate with them, as they willingly gave the young man money for the unnecessary house appliances.
 They especially agreed to the purchase when they were told by Kalinin that he would drop by again, in case they needed assistance with the product or couldn't understand the instructions properly.
 Those repeated visits by Kalinin ended in murder.
 To confuse law enforcement, he operated in different cities: starting in Pskov, he committed additional murders in Cheboksary, Rostov-on-Don, Morozovsk, Tsimlyansk, Aksay, Bataysk and finally Zimovniki.
 After killing an elderly man in Morozovsk, where everyone knew each other, it became clear that a killer was operating in the area, penetrating through the houses of the elderly.
 However, there were no signs of forced entry, indicating that the pensioners themselves let the killer into their homes.